 We carry out credit checks when you apply for credit.
 We may use Credit Reference Agencies to help us with this.
 Your loan application will be registered on your credit report under the name Loans 2 Go Limited.
-We are presently working with Call Credit and Equifax.
+We are presently working with Call Credit, Equifax and Perfect Data Solutions Limited (trading as Lending Metrics).
 We will undertake a search with at least one of the agencies when you apply for credit thereby reviewing your credit records as well as anyone financially associated with you.
 The agency will keep a record of this search and place a “footprint” on your file, whether or not your application proceeds.
 Once you take a loan product with us, we will report regularly to the CRAs on your payment history.

 We will share your personal information with CRAs and they will give us information about you.

 We’ll use this data to: